 We have developed and implemented processes to obtain and review all transactions and relationships in which the Company and any of our Directors, Director nominees or executive officers, or any of their immediate family members, are participants, and to determine whether any of these individuals have a direct or indirect material interest in any such transaction.
-Transactions that are determined to be material to a related person are disclosed as required.
+Our Corporate Governance and Nominating Committee reviews and provides oversight over related party transactions that are determined to be material to a related person are disclosed as required.
 Pursuant to these processes, all Directors and executive officers annually complete a Director and Executive Officer Questionnaire and a Conflict of Interest Questionnaire that are designed to identify related person transactions and both actual and potential conflicts of interest.
 We also review the nature and extent of business between the Company and other companies affiliated with our Directors or executive officers.
 Under the Company's ethics program, an executive officer is required to immediately disclose all the relevant facts and circumstances of any actual or potential conflict of interest to the Company's Ethics Committee.
 If the Ethics Committee determines that there is a conflict, it will refer the matter to the Board of Directors.
 A Director is required to immediately disclose all the relevant facts and circumstances of any actual or potential conflict of interest to the Board.
 In each case, the Board will review the matter to make a final determination as to whether a conflict exists, and, if so, the appropriate resolution.